Hun amuses SA after entering wrong hotel room, thinks she’s getting proposed to

 - One lady left online users cracking up in laughter after she showcased how she ended up in the wrong hotel room

-- The hun unveiled the place and was excited that her bae may just pop the question until they broke the news that it was not hers
+- The hun unveiled the place and was excited that her bae may just pop the question until someone broke the news that it was not hers

 - Comments poured in from social media users who were amused by the stunner's clip as they flooded the post with humour